JamesTsay-12/blog-site/_posts/2025-06-25-retirement-simulation.md

 Hi everyone! 👋

 I created a retirement simulation using Python — with a big assist from ChatGPT.
 It's a more flexible version than most retirement calculators, designed to give **probabilities** for retiring safely rather than a single pass/fail number.
-I was inspired by some conversations I had with others who gave many different scenarios about the future of the world economy given recent geopolitical developments.
-This is why I created inputs for many different scenarios including deciding each assets' return rate and introducing shocks in specified years  - features missing in many of the existing tools.

 It’s based on a **Monte Carlo simulation with a t-distribution**, which is often used in financial models to give more realistic results under volatile conditions.

+I was inspired by conversations about the future of the world economy given recent geopolitical developments.
+This is why I created inputs for different scenarios including deciding each assets' return rate and introducing shocks in specified years - features missing in many of the existing tools.

 ---